guest271314/banned/README.md

 <h3>Ombuds</h3>

 - W3C: <b><strike>Yes</strike> No</b>.
-There is the title Ombuds at W3C, however, W3C arbitrarily blocks emails from containting the ombuds.
+There is the title Ombuds at W3C, however, W3C arbitrarily blocks emails from contacting the Ombuds.

 # Reprisals